tobli/async-node-events/readme.md

 util.inherits(MyEmittingObject, EventEmitter);
 ```

-The API is intented to be a mostly-drop-in replacement for Node.js' EventEmitter object, with a little bit of DOM Events and more asynchronicity sprinkled in.
+The API is intented to be a mostly-drop-in replacement for Node.js' EventEmitter object, except with support for node-styled async callbacks.

-The primary differences between the EventEmitter and async-cancelable-events are:
+The primary differences between the EventEmitter and async-node-events are:

-1. If the last argument passed into ``this.emit`` is a function, it is assumed to be a callback that accepts a boolean indicating whether to continue the event (``true``) or cancel it (``false``).
+1. If the last argument passed into ``this.emit`` is a function, it is assumed to be a callback that accepts accepts the typical (err, result) tuple.
 2. The ``.on`` and ``.once`` methods try to "guess" if the provided handler is synchronous or asynchronous (based on its argument length), or can be explicitly registered as synchronous or asynchronous with ``.onSync``, ``.onAsync``, ``.onceSync``, ``.onceAsync``.
 3. Passing the maximum number of listeners allowed will fire off a ``maxListenersPassed`` event with the event name and listener count as arguments.
-The warning the official ``EventEmitter`` prints is simply a listener for ``async-cancelable-events``, and can be disabled by running ``this.removeAllListeners('maxListenersPassed')`` just after the ``EventEmitter.call(this)`` listed above.
+The warning the official ``EventEmitter`` prints is simply a listener for ``async-node-events``, and can be disabled by running ``this.removeAllListeners('maxListenersPassed')`` just after the ``EventEmitter.call(this)`` listed above.
 4. The various method calls are chainable, so ``foo.on('bar', func1).on('baz', func2)`` is valid.

+The primary difference between async-cancelable-events and async-node-events is:
+1. The parameters of asynchronous callbacks use the node idiom of `callback(err:Error|Null, result:Any)` rather than `callback(continue:Boolean)`.

 ## License (MIT)